Travel Report: Phnom Sampeau, Battambang.

 December 2015.
 The picturesque province of Battambang in Cambodia doesn’t seem to get much tourist love.
 It’s a real pity, as the region is home to two of the country’s most fascinating sights.
 One of these is Phnom Sampeau, a limestone mountain 12 kilometres outside Battambang City.

 It’s a steep forty five minute walk up to the top and there are wonderful views of the surrounding countryside along the way.
-Be warned it’s quite a workout getting to the summit, hence many people grab a motorbike taxi directly to the mountain’s upper walking trails.
+Be warned, it’s quite a workout getting to the summit.
+Hence many people grab a motorbike taxi directly to the mountain’s upper walking trails.
 Expect to pay around $4 for the privilege.

 About halfway up, a side road leads you under a gate into the site of the mountain’s grisly Killing Caves.
 In the mid to late 1970s, Cambodian dictator Pol Pot and his army set about mercilessly slaughtering scores of civilians.

-This was part of their plan to transform Cambodia into a communist, agricultural state.
+It was part of their plan to transform Cambodia into a communist, agricultural state.
 Many of Battambang’s murders took place here, in the caves of Phnom Sampeau.